The Barronvale Covered Bridge isn’t just the longest covered bridge in Somerset County.

 The World Guide to Covered Bridges inventory number for this bridge is 38-56-03.

-It was also placed on the National Register of Historic Places in 1980 and its inventory number there is 80003633.
+The National Register of Historic Places inventory number for Barronvale Bridge is 80003633.

 It also makes a great autumn location for “leaf peeping” in the Laurel Highlands.